KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 kali@kali:~/live-build-config$ ./build.sh --verbose --installer
 ```

 We are using the `--verbose` to output more on the screen rather than it being captured in just the `build.log` output.
+If you want even more output, you can use `--debug` instead, which will then give more information.

 - - -